 - Scratching post/cat tower

 - Brush or comb for grooming

-Once you have everything your cat will need when you first adopt them, you’ll also need to think about what you’ll need to spend money on for them every month.
-These costs can include:
+Once you bring your cat home, you’ll need to spend money on them regularly.
+These costs include:

 - Yearly health checks and booster vaccinations

 Based on the above, we estimate that the minimum monthly cost of owning a cat is £64.